 Bathroom - clear quartz

 Clear Quartz is an excellent all-round cleanser, making it ideal for energizing bathrooms.
 Wash away any negative energies from the day and leave your soul feeling as clean as your skin.
-Creating a spa-like environment was a top bathroom trend this year, so lean into that aesthetic with the inclusion of crystals alongside your favourite scented candles.
+Creating a spa-like environment was a top bathroom trend this year, so lean into that aesthetic with the inclusion of crystals alongside your favorite scented candles.

 Hallway - Himalayan salt lamp